ForRefugees

 - Application Review: Trustees review applications on an ongoing rolling basis with no closing dates

-- Payment Method: Payments made in order of approval; may be made in installments depending on ForRefugees' fundraising
+- Payment Method: Payments made when funds are available; may be made in instalments depending on ForRefugees' fundraising

 Reporting Requirements